 The intelligence from India Is of an alarming character as regards the progress of the mutiny in the Bengal army.
 At the latest advices, about 12,000 of the mutineers, after killing their officers, had obtained possession of the city of Delhi.
-An overwhelming force of European troops was concentrating around that city, and the next mail will, it is hoped, bring intelligence of the suppression of this fresh outbreak, and the chastisement of the leaders.
+An overwhelming force of European troops were concentrating around that city, and the next mail will, it is hoped, bring intelligence of the suppression of this fresh outbreak, and the chastisement of the leaders.

 The Raleigh, frigate, Captain.
 Kiffa!, was lost near Macao.
-Pending the suppression of the revolt of the sepoy troops in Bengal, steamer been dispatched by the Governor General to the Mauritius and the Straits of Sunda to intercept the troop-ships destined ‘for China, tad to direct them upon Calcutta.
+Pending the suppression of the revolt of the sepoy troops in Bengal, steamer been dispatched by the Governor General to the Mauritius and the Straits of Sunda to intercept the troop-ships destined ‘for China, had to direct them upon Calcutta.
 Lord Elgin’s departure from Calcutta for China was deferred until the settlement of the sepoy outbreak.

 The Hobart Town Mercury Wednesday 22 July 1857

 Fresh details of the Indian insurrection are reaching us from various sources, and the more we learn the more formidable the incidents appear.
 For example, a gentleman near the scene of action, writes to his brother in Sydney, on the 9th of June